Clarks Creek (Lackawanna River tributary): Tributaries

 There are no surface water withdrawals for the purpose of public water supply within the watershed.
 Additionally, there are no NPDES permitted surface discharges in the creek's drainage basin.
 The creek is not designated as an impaired stream.

-On April 24, 2002, the water temperature of Clarks Creek in its middle reaches was 7.8 C. The conductivity of the creek was 44 umhos and the pH was 6.7.
+On April 24, 2002, the water temperature of Clarks Creek in its middle reaches was 7.8 C. The conductivity of the creek was 44 micromhos and the pH was 6.7.
 The concentration of acidity was 1.4 milligrams per liter and the alkalinity concentration was 5 milligrams per liter.
 The concentration of water hardness was 12 milligrams per liter.
 Less than 2 milligrams per liter of suspended solids were observed, but 66 milligrams per liter of total dissolved solids were recorded.

 The concentration of nitrogen from ammonia in the middle reaches of Clarks Creek was measured to be less than 0.02 milligrams per liter.
 The concentration of NO2 in the form of nitrogen was less than 0.01 milligrams per liter and the concentration of NO3 in the form of nitrogen was 0.17 milligrams per liter.
 The total phosphorus concentration was less than 0.01 milligrams per liter.
 The sulfate concentration was less than 20 milligrams per liter and the chlorine concentration was 2 milligrams per liter.

 The concentration of magnesium in Clarks Creek in its middle reaches was found to be 0.89 milligrams per liter on April 24, 2002.
 The calcium concentration was 3.3 milligrams per liter.
 The concentration of chromium was less than 50 micrograms per liter, the manganese concentration was 13 micrograms per liter, and the iron concentration was 29 micrograms per liter.
 The concentration of nickel was less than 4 micrograms per liter, the concentration of copper was less than 4.0 micrograms per liter, the zinc concentration was less than 5 micrograms per liter, and the cadmium concentration was less than 0.2 micrograms per liter.
 There was 66 micrograms per liter of aluminum, less than 4.0 of arsenic, and less than 1.0 of lead.

 In the early 1900s, Clarks Creek was free of mine water and culm pollution as far downstream as the confluence of the tributary "Trout Creek".